microsoft/Windows-driver-samples/storage/msdsm/README.md

 It is expected that the adapter that hosts the system volumes (boot/paging) will not restart, but that should not be problem if you are not multipathing the boot volume.
 However, if you are multipathing the boot volume, you will need to restart the system.

+> [!NOTE]
-**Note** Other filter drivers installed as port filters may interfere with the proper operation of the MPIO port filter.
+> Other filter drivers installed as port filters may interfere with the proper operation of the MPIO port filter.
 Microsoft does not recommend the use of such filter drivers which may be supplied by HBA miniport vendors.

+> [!NOTE]
-**Note** Since your DSM binary is not signed, you will get Unsigned Driver Pop-Ups.
+> Since your DSM binary is not signed, you will get Unsigned Driver Pop-Ups.
 Ignore these and accept the installation of the new driver.
 Once your package has been successfully qualified by WHQL, your binaries will get signed and your customers will not get unsigned driver popups.